NPR Names Veteran Media Executive John Lansing As Its New CEO

 Trump has notably praised authoritarian figures, including the leaders of North Korea, the Philippines, Russia and Turkey, and has waged his own fight against journalists.

-While they do not broadcast within the U.S., the Voice of America and the other media outfits Lansing has overseen typically adhere to traditional concepts of factual, non-ideological journalism, with the frequent exception of Radio Marti - historically an anti-Castro and anti-Cuban communist outlet.
-The roots of the VOA involved providing truthful reports to people under Nazi and Axis power rule during World War Two.
-The varied broadcasters also offered jazz and other music to appeal to people under Communist regimes using a soft form of diplomacy.
+While they do not broadcast within the U.S., the Voice of America and the other media outfits Lansing has overseen typically adhere to traditional concepts of factual, non-ideological journalism, with the frequent exception of Radio Marti — historically an anti-Castro and anti-Cuban communist outlet.
+The roots of the VOA involved providing truthful reports to people under Nazi and Axis power rule during World War II.
+The varied broadcasters also offered jazz and other music to appeal to people under communist regimes using a soft form of diplomacy.
 Their editorial independence is enshrined in federal law, though it sometimes came under attack.

 Now Lansing says he wants to draw on the intellectual and creative impulses of his new staffers as he leads a domestic journalistic powerhouse with an international reputation and reach.